Wild Swimming 2026: Best Spots and How to Start

 Best swimming holes:

 - Warren Falls (Mad River): A series of pools and slides carved into granite, deep enough for jumping from 5–8m rocks.
-One of Vermont’s most visited swimming holes — arrive before 10 a.m. on summer weekends.
+One of Vermont’s most visited — arrive before 10 a.m. on summer weekends.

 - Pikes Falls (Jamaica State Park): Crystal water below a gorge waterfall, accessible via a short trail from the park.